-Setting up for Amazon RDS - Amazon Relational Database Service
+Setting up your Amazon RDS environment - Amazon Relational Database Service

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).